vladislavg7/java-isikukood/README.md

      <td>getGender</td>
      <td>-</td>
      <td>String</td>
-     <td>Returns the person's gender.
+     <td>Returns the person's gender ("M" or "F").
 Throws an exception if the personal code is invalid.</td>
    </tr>
    <tr>
      <td>getAge</td>
      <td>-</td>
      <td>Integer</td>
-     <td>Returns the person's age.
+     <td>Returns the person's age in years.
 Throws an exception if the personal code is invalid.</td>
    </tr>
    <tr>
      <td>getControlNumber</td>